 BNP Paribas' partnership goes digital with the launch of the digital platform We Are Tennis.

-The Group expands its commitment to tennis with the 'Aces du Cœurs' (support for hospitals), the launch of the BNP Paribas Young Talent Team (support for young tennis hopefuls) in France, the US and Italy, and Félix Augerman Aliassime's initiative to support education in Togo.
+The Group expands its commitment to tennis with the 'Aces du Cœurs' (support for hospitals), the launch of the BNP Paribas Young Talent Team (support for young tennis hopefuls) in 2018 and Félix Auger-Aliassime's initiative to support education in Togo in 2020.

 BNP Paribas becomes a partner of the largest Tennis gaming tournament, the Roland Garros eSeries by BNP Paribas.